ZeusOfTheCrows/zeusofthecrows.github.io/web/static-sites.md

 ---
 ## Static Sites

-Because I like digital archeology: a bunch of websites that I think hark back to the classic internet of everyone having a nice basic personal page with little to no JS, basic CSS, and a bunch of info/tastes.
+Because I like digital archæology: a bunch of websites that I think hark back to the classic internet of everyone having a nice basic personal page with little to no JS, basic CSS, and a bunch of info/tastes.
 Also, I like the concept of the classic, interconnected internet.

 I bear no responsibility for the contents of these pages, I just thought they were cool.